feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> Algeria is home to the Sahara Desert's largest portion, covering about 80% of
+#> Algeria is home to the Sahara Desert’s ancient Tassili n’Ajjer rock art,
-#> the country’s land area!
+#> featuring some of the oldest known prehistoric cave paintings in the world!
 ```

 The current policy is echoed when setting the budget.
 You can update the